cdozdil/OptiScaler/README.md

 ### Instructions
 * Clone this repo with all of its submodules.
-* Open the CyberXeSS.sln with Visual Studio 2022.
+* Open the OmniScaler.sln with Visual Studio 2022.
-* Copy the compiled `nvngx.dll` from the XeSS Directory to your game executable directory.
-* Copy the [libxess.dll](https://raw.githubusercontent.com/intel/xess/main/bin/libxess.dll) to your game executable directory.
-* Run the `EnableSignatureOverride.reg` to allow DLSS implementation to load unsigned DLSS versions
-* Run the game and set the quality in the DLSS settings
-* Play the game with XeSS
+* Build the project